fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 ### Fri 8/21
 - Jessica J. Mudry, *Measured Meals.
 Nutrition in America*, 1-19 (Introduction: Eating by Numbers).

-{% include alert.html class='danger' title='Weekly reflections' text="
+{% include alert.html class='danger' title='Weekly reflection' text="
 How would Mundry critique Taubes's article?
 What are the assumptions of the author in terms of how we create knowledge of nutrition?
 Do we really not know what a healthy diet is?
 Do you agree that there are real dangers in quantification?
 "%}
----